Variety is the spice of life

-This blog is inspired by a conversation with a friend of mine.
+This letter was inspired by a conversation with another friend of mine.

 We were discussing films and videogames, a common topic of conversation in my circle.
 I naturally spoke about horror films and games that I enjoy, only for said friend to begin talking about slasher films.
 I had to confess that slasher films are not my preferred choice, to which my friend was surprised.